-On October 4, we celebrate the Feast of St. Francis of Assisi, one of the Catholic Church’s most venerated and beloved saints.
+On October 4, we celebrate the Memorial of St. Francis of Assisi, one of the Catholic Church’s most venerated and beloved saints.
 St. Francis is known for his ministry to the poor and underprivileged, his care for nature and animals, and founding the Franciscan order.

 Son of an affluent cloth merchant, St. Francis of Assisi lived in wealth and ease until God used a meeting with a leper to change his heart.
 While riding on horseback one day, he saw a man disfigured by the disease.
 Overcome with pity, Francis was compelled to give him his cloak and kiss him.

 After the incident, St. Francis began to turn his life toward God, and one day, while praying in a tiny dilapidated chapel, he heard a voice say to him, “Francis, repair my church.”
 While initially interpreting the command literally, he realized that the command reached beyond the physical church.
 Rejecting his wealth, he began to live a simple life, performing manual labor and ministering to the sick.

 St. Francis initially faced ridicule in his community, but he was eventually joined by others, forming the Order of the Friars Minor.
 Their practices included living a lifestyle of poverty, demonstrating love for nature, animals, and their fellow human beings, and drawing closer to Jesus in their suffering.
 The order was officially recognized by the pope in 1210.

 The teaching of St. Francis also inspired St. Clare of Assisi to devote her life to the faith.
 Upon hearing one of his sermons at the age of 17, she made the decision to become a nun.
 She later founded her own order, known as the Poor Clares.

 Made Rich in Faith through Christ in Poverty